Stocks fall broadly on Wall Street, extending market losses

-Signify Health soared after The Wall Street Journal reported that Amazon would bid for the company.
-Investors are looking ahead to this week’s Federal Reserve conference.
+Some 95% of the stocks in the S&P 500 fell.
+Technology companies, retailers, banks and communications services stocks accounted for a big share of the index’s slide.
+Microsoft fell 2.9% and Target fell 3%.
+JPMorgan dropped 1.7% and Netflix slid 6.1%.

-Movie theater operators were volatile following a report that Cineworld is considering filing for Chapter 11 bankruptcy protection.
+Movie theater operators also fell in choppy trading following news that Cineworld is considering filing for Chapter 11 bankruptcy protection.
 The industry is still struggling to recover from the virus pandemic.
-AMC Entertainment fell 3.4% in choppy trading.
-Cinemark fell 4.6%.
+AMC Entertainment fell 5.5% and Cinemark fell 5.8%.

 “You’ve had quite a rally and there’s reason to not be sure where we’re going from here,” said Tom Martin, senior portfolio manager with Globalt Investments.
 “There’s still decent potential for a recession.”